 Plantar Fasciitis is a condition involving the large ligament-type structure in the sole of the foot that can cause heel pain and arch pain.
 The Plantar fascia becomes inflamed and irritated at its attachment at the base of the heel and it can sometimes have small tears.
-Sometimes Heel Spurs are present, but these are not the cause of foot heel pain.
+Sometimes Heel Spurs are present, but these are not the cause of heel pain.
 “Heel Spurs”is a misleading diagnosis that has been used for many years, and this is finally becoming more apparent to most medical professionals.
 The heel spurs don’t cause the pain, but the inflammation in the plantar fascia surrounding the spur, does.

-We are asked this question, “What are Plantar Fasciitis Causes?” in the clinic by almost every patient and the simple answer is that there is no single cause.
+There is no single cause.
 There are a few typical contributing factors though, all of which lead to stress and strain of the plantar fascia.

 …“I was training for an event and started running a lot more, and then my heel got sore”

 …“I have just been on an overseas holiday where we walked a lot and I developed this pain in my heel”

 Whatever the cause, Plantar Fasciitis is not a life long condition.
 It is always treatable.
 More about the treatment here: How we treat heel pain

 Plantar Fasciitis affects men and women both, but there is often a trend in the age of the patients that we see.
 People younger than 30 years of age rarely develop the condition, and the majority of patients with Plantar Fasciitis are in there 40’s, 50’s and 60’s.
 Men and women who haven’t exercised for a while and who decide to get fit, and often those who join bootcamp, will commonly develop Plantar Fasciitis.